Russia to reduce its dollar holdings in its NWF rainy day fund to zero

 Russia will entirely remove the dollar from the basket of currencies in its National Welfare Fund (NWF) as the Kremlin’s drive to de-dollarise continues to gather momentum.

 “We, like the Central Bank, have made a decision to reduce the NWF's investments in dollar-denominated assets.
-If today, in terms of structure, we have about 35% of the NWF's investments in dollars, 35% in euros, then we decided to get out of dollar assets completely, replacing investments in dollars with an increase in euros, an increase in gold.
+If today, in terms of structure, we have about 35% of the NWF's investments in dollars, 35% in euros, then we [have] decided to get out of dollar assets completely, replacing investments in dollars with an increase in euros, an increase in gold.
 Dollars [will be] 0%, euros 40%, yuan 30%, gold 20%, pounds and yen 5% each,” Finance Minister Anton Siluanov said, speaking at St Petersburg International Economic Forum (SPIEF) on June 3, as cited by RBC.

 The rainy day fund was set up to support the budget in years where the government runs a budget deficit.
-But the fund has also become a strategic weapon in Russia’s sanctions battle with the US as the size of the fund makes sanctions largely ineffective.
+But the fund has also become a strategic weapon in Russia’s sanctions battle with the US, as the size of the fund makes sanctions largely ineffective.

 Last year the government ran a budget deficit for the first time in years, but rather than take the money from the NWF, the Ministry of Finance chose to partly fund the deficit by issuing more Russian Ministry of Finance ruble-denominated OFZ treasury bills and increase Russia’s debt slightly in order to preserve the fund.

-The NWF held a total of $185.87bn as of May 1, or RUB13.825 trillion of which 12% is monetary gold and a total of $119bn (RUB8.66 trillion) are liquid assets – about 20% of Russia’s total GIR. the difference is money in the fund that is committed to guarantee various programmes, such as VEB.RF (formerly Vnesheconombank) large scale infrastructure projects.
+The NWF held a total of $185.87bn as of May 1, or RUB13.825 trillion, of which 12% is monetary gold and a total of $119bn (RUB8.66 trillion) are liquid assets – about 20% of Russia’s total GIR.
+The difference is money in the fund that is committed to guarantee various programmes, such as VEB.RF's (formerly Vnesheconombank) large-scale infrastructure projects.
 Under current rules the Duma can only tap the liquid assets in the fund above 7% of GDP.

 The wealth fund currently holds 35% of its liquid assets in dollars, worth about $41.5bn, with the same amount in euros and the rest spread across yuan, gold, yen and pounds, Bloomberg reports.

-The change in the make of the fund will take place within the central bank’s huge reserves which topped $600bn this month for the first time ever.
+The change in the make-up of the fund will take place within the central bank’s huge reserves, which topped $600bn this month for the first time ever.

-The change to the make up of the NWF doesn't mean that billions of dollars will be dumped on the open market.
-The Ministry of Finance confirmed later the same day that it had sold the money to the Central Bank of Russia (CBR) and so the change is little more than an accounting change with the CBR increasing the number of dollars counted as the central bank’s hard currency reserves while the MinFin reduces the share of dollars counted in the NWF.
+The change to the make-up of the NWF doesn't mean that billions of dollars will be dumped on the open market.
+The Ministry of Finance confirmed later the same day that it had sold the money to the Central Bank of Russia (CBR) and so the change is little more than an accounting change, with the CBR increasing the number of dollars counted as the central bank’s hard currency reserves while the MinFin reduces the share of dollars counted in the NWF.

 “We do not believe that MinFin's move to ditch the dollar (apparently done in order to reduce exposure to foreign policy risks) will necessarily trigger de-dollarisation of CBR reserves (which would require external open market transaction).
-As of the latest available disclosure date, the CBR had $127bn of USD, or 22% of the total.
+As of the latest available disclosure date, the CBR had $127bn in USD, or 22% of the total.
 First, according to international agreements, central banks are less exposed to sanction risks than governments, lowering the urgency to fully de-dollarise.
 Second, compared to other macro parameters, the share of dollars in the Russian central bank's international assets already appears low vs. around 60% in Russian exports, 40% in Russian imports, 60% in Russian foreign debt, 45-65% in Russian international private assets, and 60% in global international reserves,” Dolgin added.

 The CBR has also been running down its exposure to the dollar in its wider gross international reserves (GIR) and sold off over $100bn worth of US T-bills last year.
-At the same time Russia has been pushing its trade partners to settle trade deals in national currencies rather than dollars, which is the usual currency of choice to settle payments in international trade.
+At the same time, Russia has been pushing its trade partners to settle trade deals in national currencies rather than dollars, which is the usual currency of choice to settle payments in international trade.

 After the change, the fund’s assets will be held 40% in euros, 30% in yuan, 20% in gold and 5% each in yen and pounds, Siluanov said as cited by Bloomberg.